Key Takeaways:

 Fairbanks, Alaska

 As an official Sea Grant institution, the University of Alaska Fairbanks’ program consists of three elements: research, education, and the Marine Advisory initiative.
 Fairbanks’ research focuses on “the sustainable use and conservation of our coastal and marine resources.”
 Recent projects have included the costs and benefits of whale watching in Alaska and the impact of sea otter recolonization on commercial and subsistence fisheries in the southern part of the state.
-The program’s educational element provides resources and professional development for K-12 educators in coastal communities.
-At the same time, the Marine Advisory initiative deals with outreach programs that aid Alaskans in effectively using and conserving Alaska’s water resources.
+The program’s educational component offers resources and professional development opportunities for K-12 educators in coastal communities.
+At the same time, the Marine Advisory initiative offers outreach programs that help Alaskans effectively use and conserve Alaska’s water resources.

 University of California, San Diego